helitonoliveiraa/moveit/README.md

 ## :memo: About

 This application was developed during the `NLW(Next Level Week workshop)`.
 An event that is created by Rocketseat programmer school.

+### :rocket: Plus

+✅ **Dark mode** - it works together with the theme Operational System or theme setting of the browser

 ## :wrench: Used Tecnologies